 A new YMCA facility is set to open in the Four Points area in 2025.
-The first phase of the four-part plan for the facility’s construction will be the opening of an early childhood education center.
+The first phase of the three-part plan for the facility’s construction will be the opening of an early childhood education center.

 The context